Jubeki/laravel-code-style/README.md

 ## Usage

-Once the package is installed you can check and fix your code formatting with the `php-cs-fixer` command.
-The command will be available in Composer's `vendor/bin` directory.
+Once the package is installed you can check and fix your code formatting with the `vendor/bin/php-cs-fixer` command.

 ### Fixing